TharunMohandoss/EfficientNeuralArchitectureSearch/README.md

 * Surya S Dwivedi ( https://github.com/surya2191997 )

 ## Reuse policy :
-This is the first implementation of NAS framework in pytorch( AFAIK ).
 Do credit this work if you reuse this code!

 ## Results :
 The results are detailed in the project report(Find the pdf file in the repository itself).